proxidize/reddit-scraper/README.md

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For issues, questions, or feature requests, please open an issue on GitHub or contact [support@proxidize.com](mailto:support@proxidize.com).

 ---